 The Central Jersey Alumnae Chapter History

-After many communications and several visits from then Regional Director, Soror Marilyn Holmes, the Central Jersey Alumnae (CJA) Chapter of Delta Sigma Theta Sorority, Inc. was chartered on November 8, 1975 in the Fellowship Hall of Calvary Baptist Church in Plainfield, New Jersey.
-The chapter’s membership has since grown from 30 to more than 200 dynamic women and its involvement in the community has been vast!
+After many communications and several visits from then Regional Director, Soror Marilyn Holmes, the Central Jersey Alumnae (CJA) Chapter of Delta Sigma Theta Sorority, Incorporated was chartered on November 8,1975 in the Fellowship Hall of Calvary Baptist Church in Plainfield, New Jersey.
+Since that time, many women have become members of the organization through CJA.
+Most recently, on April 29, 2018, 51 women were initiated.
+It was a particularly exciting time, as the last members were initiated in 2001.
+Since the chapter's inception, its membership has grown from 30 to over 300 dynamic women.
+We are proud that our members hold positions at the national, regional, and state levels and that they chair or serve on committees at these levels as well.
+Most importantly, our involvement in the community has always been and continues to be vast!

 The work of the Arts and Letters Committee has included co-sponsoring art shows, supporting Black theater, and highlighting the works of Black authors.
 We have sponsored the Delta Diversity in the Arts Festival to bring attention to the work of many local artists of all types.
 We have also sponsored tributes to Dr. Martin Luther King and we commissioned Alonzo Adams, a renowned local artist to paint "Priceless Moments.”
 CJA has hosted multiple “Red Carpet” events to promote art forms that accurately and positively display images of the African-American community.
 We also host an annual Poetry Cypher where spoken word artists have an opportunity to express themselves and share their talent.